-The LG G7 is a big phone with a lot to like, but it isn’t perfect.
-Now that it’s readily available, we’re starting to see reports about LG G7 problems.
-With that in mind, below is a list of common problems you may experience and how to quickly fix them.
+The LG G7 is a big phone with a lot to like, but it’s not perfect.
+And while users wait for the eventual LG Android 9 Pie update, we’re seeing a lot of reports about LG G7 problems.
+With that in mind, below is a list of some common issues you may experience and how to quickly fix them.

-Thankfully it is relatively easy to fix most LG G7 problems on your own.
+Thankfully it is easy to fix most small LG G7 problems on your own at home.
 You won’t need help from a carrier retail store or have to call LG support and sit on hold for hours.
-Just follow our simple steps.
+Just follow our guide and tips.

 How to Fix LG G7 Battery Life Problems

 First things first, we’re hearing a lot of complaints about battery life.
-In fact, this is the biggest issue facing LG’s new phone so far.
+In fact, this is the biggest issue facing LG’s phone to date.
 With the G7 you have a big 6.1-inch screen with a small 3,000 mAh battery.

 It’s nearly the same size as the Galaxy Note 8, but with a battery as small as the Galaxy S8, which is a recipe for disaster.
 What we’re trying to say is there’s no easy fix for bad LG G7 battery life.
 LG put a small battery in a big phone.

 However, there are multiple different steps to take, settings to change, and things you can do to make it last a little longer.
 Every bit helps when you’re working with a small battery.
 First, go to settings and make sure an app isn’t misbehaving and using an abnormal amount of juice.

 Typically Android system, Android OS, or the screen (Display) is at the top.
 If there is something else at the top, like FaceBook or something random, you have a problem.
 Tap the stop bottom to the right to instantly stop the problem.
 We also recommend you disable, uninstall, or reinstall an app that’s misbehaving.
 Or, try a quick and simple reboot.